pellepelster/snex/README.md

 }
 ```

-when you let `snex` run over you documentation it will replace the snippet markers with the real code:
+when you let `snex` run over your documentation it will then replace the snippet markers with the real code:

 ```markdown
 # Documentation